 Set Goals and Track Key Metrics

-The overall goal of a user acquisition plan is to generate revenue.
-To understand if your efforts are working, you’ll need to set goals and track the increase in your app store ratings over a given period of time.
+The only way to know if your marketing strategy is working is to set goals and track the increase in your app store ratings over a given period of time.
 There will also be numerous analytical elements that you’ll need to keep track of throughout the acquisition, engagement, conversion and retention stages of the user journey which is why measurement should be an ongoing process.

 Don’t Over Promise

 An important part of every marketing strategy is to not oversell.
 Word of mouth is by far the most effective strategy for marketing any mobile app.
 This means that you cannot falsely advertise or overpromise.
-If you offer a “free ride with first use” then don’t follow up by giving your users $5 off.
 You need to make sure your messaging remains consistent or it will inevitably result in frustrated users and high uninstall rates.

-When it comes to setting a broad app marketing strategy, don’t put all your eggs in one basket.
-Diversify your marketing strategy.
+When it comes to setting a broad app marketing strategy, it is essential to diversify your marketing strategy.
 Some people will connect with video, others with images or text.
 Create diversified content and make sure app reviewers have easy access to it at all times.
 Remember that your strategy should be dynamic with iterations and continual optimization will be the key to finding the perfect balance of different approaches.

 One of the most important things to do when considering how to market an app is to define KPIs.
 Tracking the right metrics at each stage of the user journey will help you to identify possible bottlenecks that keep users from moving from the first to the final stage.
 It’s vital to focus on real-time data and use it to analyze and optimize your app’s performance.